The Known World

 The Known World is a 2003 historical novel by Edward P. Jones.
-Set in Virginia during the antebellum era, it examines the issues regarding the ownership of Black slaves by both white and Black Americans.
+Set in Virginia during the antebellum era, it examines the issues regarding the ownership of Black slaves by both White and Black Americans.

 The book was published to acclaim, which praised its story and Jones's prose.
 In particular, his ability to intertwine stories within stories received great praise from The New York Times.

-The narration of The Known World is from the perspective of an omniscient figure who does not voice judgment.
-This allows the reader to experience the story without bias.
+Synopsis

+The novel centers on Henry Townsend, a formerly enslaved Black man who becomes a slave owner himself in the fictional Manchester County, Virginia.
+The story opens with Henry’s death in 1855, then shifts between past and present, exploring the events leading up to and following his demise.

+Born into slavery, Henry gains his freedom when his father, Augustus Townsend, purchases it for him.
+Yet, despite his background, Henry goes on to own more than thirty enslaved people who work on his tobacco plantation.
+His decision creates tension with his parents and challenges readers’ assumptions about the nature of slavery.

+The narrative weaves together the lives of various characters connected to the Townsend estate: